Glasgow Corporation Tramways

 An evocative shot of horse tramway staff at Dalhousie depot, taken in 1899.

-A blow-up of the above photo showing the kepi-style caps and script-lettering grade badges, Driver and Conductor.
-Each man also has an enamel licence hanging from a specially sewn button on his left breast: the driver's being black lettering on white enamel, and the conductor's black lettering on yellow enamel (see below).
+An enlargement of the above photograph showing the kepi-style caps and script-lettering grade badges, 'Driver' and 'Conductor'.
+Each man also has an enamel licence badge hanging from a specially sewn button on his left breast: the driver's being black lettering on white enamel, and the conductor's black lettering on yellow enamel (see below).

 Off-the-shelf script-lettering cap badges, as worn by GCT tramcar staff up until around 1906 - brass.

-Glasgow Corporation horse tram 'Driver' licences, 1st and 2nd Class — white enamel with black lettering.
+Glasgow Corporation horse tram 'Driver' licence badges, 1st and 2nd Class — white enamel with black lettering.
 With thanks to the late Kenny Delman.

 Another official shot of horse tramway staff, again at Dalhousie Depot, and in 1899.
 All the individuals wearing greatcoats are drivers, which suggests that only this grade was issued with them, presumably due to their exposure to the harsh Glaswegian weather.

-A blow-up of the depot photo above, showing a conductor; he is wearing a shield-shaped badge on his right jacket sleeve, which is also evident on the sleeve of an inspector in one of photographs depicted below.
+An enlargement of the depot photograph above, showing a conductor; he is wearing a shield-shaped badge on his right jacket sleeve, which is also evident on the sleeve of an inspector in one of photographs depicted below.

-Another blow-up of the above photo showing one of the drivers in his smart greatcoat.
+Another blow-up of the above photograph showing one of the drivers in his smart greatcoat.

 A line up of conductors and drivers at an unknown depot — photo undated, but certainly taken between 1898 and 1902.
 The drivers are wearing greatcoats, whilst the conductors all have three-quarter-length, single-breasted overcoats.

-A blow-up of the above photo, clearly showing the difference in the cut and length of the respective coats.
+An enlargement of the above photograph, clearly showing the difference in the cut and length of the respective coats.
 The individual on the left looks like he wasn't a man to brook much messing around!

 Motormen and conductors

-The crew of Tramcar No 619 — the date on the original card is the 9th August 1905, which, given that it is a commercial card, is the latest date it could have been taken.
-Both men are wearing jackets identical to those worn by staff working the horsecar services, but with the kepi-style cap now replaced by a more modern military style, though seemingly badge-less when the photo was taken.
+The crew of Tramcar No 619 — the date on the original card is the 9th August 1905, which, given that it is a commercial card, is the latest date the photo could have been taken.
+Both men are wearing jackets identical to those worn by staff working the horsecar services, but with the kepi-style cap now replaced by a more modern tensioned-crown peaked cap, though seemingly badge-less when the photograph was taken.
 Photo courtesy of Brian McGarrigle.

-A blow-up of the above photo showing details of the uniform insignia, including the new cap badge and five-years long-service badge (on his right breast).
+An enlargement of the above photograph showing details of the uniform insignia, including the new cap badge and five-years long-service badge (on his right breast).
 The medals are presumably of Boer War origin.

 Glasgow Corporation Tramways motorman's/conductor’s cap badge (issued from 1905/6 to 1929) — nickel and blue enamel.
 Author's Collection.

-A blow-up of the above photo showing four of the men, two of whom are wearing '10-years long service' badges, meaning that the photo could have been taken no earlier than 1905.
+An enlargement of the above photograph showing four of the men, two of whom are wearing 10-years long-service badges, meaning that the photo could have been taken no earlier than 1905.
 Both the man on the left and the man on the right are wearing a round badge of unknown pattern on their right-hand jacket arms.

 A studio portrait of a GCT motorman (probably), Employee No 2810 — photo undated, but probably taken in the late-Edwardian era, and certainly before 1910 when the style of jacket was changed.
 Photo courtesy of the Stephen Howarth Collection.